crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

         `apt-get install polipo`
         edit `/etc/polipo/config` to listen on 0.0.0.0 and restart polipo to pick up the changes verify with `netstat -lntp | grep polipo`
-    * NTML Proxy: some proxies are evil, and require NTLM authentication.
-This is supported.

 ### Virtual Box
   * Download and install the latest VirtualBox: https://www.virtualbox.org/wiki/Downloads